martin-henz/martin-henz/_posts/2022-04-13-mce-in-stages.md

     return evaluate(parse(program));
 }
 ```
-For example `parse_and_evaluate("1 + 2 * 3 - 4;"));` returns the number 3.
+For example `parse_and_evaluate("1 + 2 * 3 - 4;"));` returns the expected result, the number 3.

 ## Adding booleans, conditionals, and sequences

-The next evaluator extends the calculator language by adding the boolean values `true` and
+The [next evaluator](https://share.sourceacademy.org/1rsj3) extends the calculator language by
+adding the boolean values `true` and
 `false`, conditional expressions and sequences of statements.
 In JavaScript, the component
 statements of a sequence are evaluates in the order in which they appear, and the result
 in the case of this JavaScript sublanguage is the result of evaluating the last statement
 of the sequence.
-Therefore the result of evaluating the program
+The result of evaluating the program
 ``` js
 8 + 34; true ?
 1 + 2 : 17;
 ```
-is 3; the result of evaluating the first statement of the sequence (8 + 34) is ignored, and
+is 3, because the result of evaluating the first statement of the sequence `8 + 34` is ignored, and
 the conditional expression evaluates `1 + 2` because its predicate is true.

 The boolean values `true` and `false` are literal values like numbers, so the only additional
-cases in [the next evaluator](https://share.sourceacademy.org/1rsj3) (click on the link for
+cases in [this evaluator](https://share.sourceacademy.org/1rsj3) (click on the link for
 all necessary syntax and support functions) handle conditionals and sequences.
 ``` js
 function evaluate(comp) {